 a.
-Gender = Other include MTF, FTM, gender expansive/variant, gender not listed, and prefer not to answer

-Existing HERO members will be sent notifications of the opportunity to participate in a study of long-term outcomes after vaccination as part of the HERO study infrastructure.
+Gender = Other include MTF, FTM, gender expansive/variant, gender not listed, and prefer not to answer Existing HERO Registry members will be sent notifications of the opportunity for healthcare workers, their families, and community members to participate in a study of long-term outcomes after vaccination as part of the HERO program infrastructure.